WebAssembly/design/BinaryEncoding.md

 The encoding is split into three layers:

-* **Layer 0** is a simple pre-order encoding of the AST and related data structures.
+* **Layer 0** is a simple post-order encoding of the AST and related data structures.
   The encoding is dense and trivial to interact with, making it suitable for scenarios like JIT, instrumentation tools, and debugging.
 * **Layer 1** provides structural compression on top of layer 0, exploiting